 For the past month I’ve only had one consistent thought: I can’t wait for school to start.
 I can’t wait for school to start.
 I can’t wait for school to start.
 When does school start?
 You get the point.
 I couldn’t see past the idea of a quiet house.
 2 YO would have no one to scream at.
 She would have no one to antagonize or vice versa.
 She would have all the toys to herself.
 It was going to be glorious.

 I forgot that when my 6 YO goes to school there will be 35 hours a week I won’t see her.
 Having the house quiet means she won’t be here thinking of great games for her and 2 YO to play.
 First grade means she’s another year older.
-She’s about to become even more dependent.
+She’s about to become even more independent.
 How can one person (me) feel so relieved and so worried at the same time?

 I am so relieved that I don’t have to separate a fight every 30 seconds or trip over as many toys.
 On the other hand I’m worried about whether or not she’s making friends or staying safe.
 I wonder, as every good parent does, if she’s missing me while I sit at home missing her.
 It’s the third year I’ve had to drop her off, but every year my involvement has to get less and less.
 It’s tough.